Stefan Ruppert

 Stefan Ruppert (born 2 July 1971 in Frankfurt) is a German lawyer and former politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Hesse from 2009 until 2013 and from 2017 until 2020.
 He chaired the FDP in Hesse from 2014 to 2021.

 Early life and career

-After graduating from the bilingual (German/French) branch of the draught school in Frankfurt am Main in 1991, Ruppert did community service with the German Red Cross (DRK) in the field of geriatric care.
+After graduating from the bilingual (German/French) branch of the draughtsmanship school in Frankfurt am Main in 1991, Ruppert did community service with the German Red Cross (DRK) in the field of geriatric care.

-From 1992 Ruppert studied law, political science and history at the Goethe University Frankfurt and took his first state examination in 1997.
+From 1992 onward, Ruppert studied law, political science, and history at Goethe University Frankfurt and took his first state examination in 1997.
 In 2001, he received his doctorate with his dissertation on Canon Law and the Kulturkampf and was awarded the Otto Hahn Medal.
-In 2003 he completed the second state examination in law after a two-year academic work at the Federal Constitutional Court.
+In 2003, he completed the second state examination in law after a two years of academic work at the Federal Constitutional Court.